bassem-essam/schedule/README.md

 The text file is split into blocks of four lines each block is called Unit.
 Each line of the four describes information for each Unit like (course name, instructor, time slot, department) and they are stacked in contiguous lines.
-Blank lines separates between units.
+Blank lines separate between units.

 A helper file named info.txt carries relation between aliases (nicknames) you should give to day names and hall names (to simplify the process of repeating the place name whatever your language is, also to improve readability, structure and localization)